It's open season on trees in Poland

 “We just want an end to this catastrophic process, which is harming us and our children,” Cecylia Malik, founder of Polish Mothers on Tree Stumps, tells the Guardian.
 “The scale is really horrible.”

-In the United States, rules and restrictions regarding tree removal on private land vary from state to state, city to city, municipality to municipality.
+In the United States, rules and restrictions regarding tree removal on private land vary wildly from state to state, city to city, municipality to municipality.
 As such, landowners should be mindful before clearing any trees as size, age, health, location and species often dictate local tree-removal laws.

 In Atlanta, for example, tree-removal regulations are rather strict.
 Special permits are generally required, particularly for trees with a diameter of six inches or more or pine trees with a diameter greater than 12 inches.
-Cities like Jacksonville, Fla., have similar regulations that require a permit for trees over four feet tall and three-and-a-half feet in circumference to be cleared from private property.
+Cities like Jacksonville, Florida, have similar regulations that require a permit for trees over four feet tall and three-and-a-half feet in circumference to be cleared from private property.
 It's much the same in Washington, D.C., where the removal of trees between 44 and 99.90 inches requires a permit; removing any tree, no matter the size, located in the public right of way between the street and sidewalk requires a special permit.

 Some cities do not require landowners to obtain permission prior to clearing trees with the exception of certain “heritage” species that are rare, vulnerable, old or culturally significant.
-In Sacramento, Calif., for example, the cutting of oak trees requires a special permit.
-In Boise, Idaho, it’s the elm that receives special protection.
-However, in Jackson, Miss., the capital of a state famed for it’s fragrant magnolia tree, M. grandiflora can be cleared by landowners without a permit.
+In Sacramento, the cutting of oak trees requires a special permit.
+In Boise, it’s the elm that receives special protection.
+However, in Jackson, Mississippi, the capital of a state famed for it’s fragrant magnolia tree, M. grandiflora can be cleared by landowners without a permit.

 Whatever the case, you'd be hard pressed to find a jurisdiction in the U.S. that has tree-removal laws quite as aggressively chop-happy as those in Poland right now.
 Here's hoping it stays that way.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.